Data Product MCP: Chat with your Enterprise Data: Background and Related Work

+A core capability of Data Product MCP is translating natural language questions into SQL queries, placing it in the broader landscape of Text-to-SQL research.
+Recent work has shown that LLMs struggle with real-world enterprise SQL tasks: Spider~2.0~\cite{lei2025spider2} benchmarks state-of-the-art models on enterprise workflows across BigQuery and Snowflake and finds that only 21.3\% of tasks are solved correctly.
+Surveys of NL2SQL systems~\cite{shi2025surveyllmtexttosql} and benchmarks on knowledge-graph-augmented enterprise SQL question answering~\cite{sequeda2023benchmark} confirm that schema complexity and domain-specific semantics remain key challenges.
+Data Product MCP addresses these challenges by grounding SQL generation in machine-readable data contracts that supply precise schema definitions, join rules, and semantic annotations as hard constraints.

 Within this context, the Model Context Protocol has been applied to address similar challenges.
 MCP is a standardized, open protocol that allows LLMs to interact with external data sources and services~\cite{mcp_intro}.
-The concept has quickly gained interest in industry, with documented applications across several domains, including development and engineering~\cite{noauthor_githubgithub-mcp-server_2025}, infrastructure management~\cite{noauthor_cloudflaremcp-server-cloudflare_2025, noauthor_gomarble-aifacebook-ads-mcp-server_2025} data management and analytics~\cite{noauthor_snowflake-labsmcp_2025}, among others.
-Although these implementations show strong potential and rapid adoption, academic research has yet to examine this technology in depth.
-Of particular relevance to our work, no existing MCP research or implementation addresses data product search and query capabilities.
+The concept has quickly gained interest in industry, with documented applications across several domains, including development and engineering~\cite{noauthor_githubgithub-mcp-server_2025}, infrastructure management~\cite{noauthor_cloudflaremcp-server-cloudflare_2025,noauthor_gomarble-aifacebook-ads-mcp-server_2025}, and data management and analytics~\cite{noauthor_snowflake-labsmcp_2025,atlanhq2025mcp,googleapis2025toolbox,dbtlabs2025mcp}, among others.
+The Atlan MCP Server~\cite{atlanhq2025mcp} exposes a metadata catalog with tools for asset search, lineage traversal, and data quality rules, but provides no data contract enforcement or purpose-based access control.
+Google's MCP Toolbox for Databases~\cite{googleapis2025toolbox} offers broad connectivity to cloud databases (including BigQuery and Snowflake) for SQL execution, yet it lacks any marketplace, governance layer, or access-request workflow.
+The dbt MCP Server~\cite{dbtlabs2025mcp} integrates with dbt semantic layers to support natural-language metric queries, but is scoped to the dbt transformation stack and does not address data product discovery or governance.
+Academic research on MCP is now emerging.
+An empirical study of 177,000 MCP tools~\cite{stein2026mcp} finds that software development accounts for 67\% of current tools, while action-oriented tools are rising rapidly.
+Mansouri et al.~\cite{mansouri2026mcp} propose an MCP server that exposes financial data APIs for question answering, demonstrating 80.4\% accuracy and positioning MCP as a viable alternative to RAG for structured data, an approach directly analogous to ours.
+Dobriy et al.~\cite{dobriy2026sparql} present an MCP-based SPARQL agent for federated knowledge graph querying, showing the protocol's applicability to distributed data access.
+Of particular relevance to our work, no existing MCP implementation combines data product discovery, purpose-based access control, data contract enforcement, and governed SQL query execution within a single endpoint.